Reduce File Size

 - Max DPI: Select the maximum number of Dots Per Inch (or “resolution”) to convert images to.
 The number of images that would be reduced by the selection is shown below the selection.
 If this value is 0, all of the images in this category are already at a lower DPI than what is selected.

-- Bit Depth: Select the of converted images.
+- Bit Depth: Select the color depth of converted images.

 - Quality: Select the image quality (high, medium or low) for JPEG or JPEG2000 images.